ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/networked-individualism.md

 After a period of silence, Alex excused himself and returned to the living room.
 As soon as he entered, Emilio draped his arm over his shoulder.

-"Let's take a picture," said Emilio, gesturing towards the windows overlooking Taipei.
+"Let's do a picture," said Emilio, gesturing towards the windows overlooking Taipei.

-"Mr. Hero, you have a beautiful house, a really sexy house," yelled Emilio.
 Alex found a spot among the students and prepared to smile.

 Hero's home was like a jewelry case, but cool and wet, smelling slightly of